rgwch/mayan-client/README.md

 Create a user for Nito in the Mayan app.
 Create the Cabinets (Folders) you'll need from the Mayan UI.

+To build the app, you'll need [NodeJS](https://nodejs.org).
+Tested Version is 18.18.0.

 ## Installation

 ```